 How do I add an office?

-- If the office is not listed under "Current offices held" or "Pending office requests" in the "Your Office Summary" panel, submit a request
+If you are the officeholder for a district or company, and the office is not listed under "Current offices held" or "Pending office requests" in the "Your Office Summary" panel, you can request DOR add the office to your profile.
+To request an office:

 - Click "Request Office"

-- From the dropdown, select the office (ex: Municipal Clerk) you are requesting
+- From the dropdown, select the office (ex: municipal clerk) you are requesting

-- Enter the district code or name
+- Enter the district code or name and select the correct district

 - Click "Send" to send your request to DOR